kyma-project/website/src/blog-posts/11-release-notes-06.md

 <a class="btn-blog" href="https://github.com/kyma-project/kyma/releases/tag/0.6.0" alt="Download 0.6">Download 0.6</a>

 The Cairo release 0.6 brings a lot of significant changes to Kyma.
-The main focus of this release was to finalize the work on Prow and to replace the previous CI pipeline with the new architecture.
-We are excited to announce that we finally have an open-source CI tool in Kyma and that the Cairo release 0.6 was already built using the Prow architecture.
+The main focus of this release was to finalize the work on Prow and replace the existing CI pipeline with the new architecture.
+Thus, we are excited to announce that we finally have an open-source CI tool in Kyma and that the Cairo release 0.6 was already built using the Prow architecture.
 Apart from Prow, we made efforts to drive the Kyma-Knative integration forward, took further steps related to Kyma component modularization and naming unification, and significantly improved the website-related user experience.

 Explore the changes, try the release, and get back to us with feedback and contribution!